 In this article, we take a look at some of the potential health benefits of sleeping with nothing on.

 We also cover some tips for sleeping naked and discuss what to wear if not sleeping naked.

 Sleeping in a cooler environment can help improve the quality of a person’s sleep.
-According to the National Sleep Foundation, the ideal bedroom temperature for getting to sleep is 60–67°F (15.6–19.4°C).

-Sleeping naked is one way to keep the body’s internal temperature low.
+The ideal bedroom temperature for getting to sleep is 60–67°F (15.6–19.4°C), and sleeping naked is one way to keep the body’s internal temperature low.

 Both the quality and duration of a person’s sleep can affect their general health and well-being.
-In fact, according to the National Institute of Neurological Disorders and Stroke, poor quality sleep can negatively impact energy levels, memory, and mental performance.
+In fact, according to the

-A chronic lack of good quality sleep can increase a person’s risk of several of health conditions, including:
+A chronic lack of good quality sleep can increase a person’s risk of several of health conditions,

 In addition to improving the quality of sleep, sleeping naked may also help a person fall asleep faster.

-According to the National Sleep Foundation, body temperature is a key part of the circadian rhythm.
+Body temperature is a key part of the circadian rhythm.
 The circadian rhythm is a biological clock that regulates when people sleep and wake up.